 The FDA Food Safety Modernization Act (FSMA) is the most comprehensive reform of our federal food safety laws in over 70 years.
 The intent of the law is to ensure the U.S. food supply is safe by shifting the focus from responding to foodborne illness to preventing it.

 Vermont Produce Safety Improvement Grants support Vermont produce growers in implementing on-farm improvements to help prevent or reduce produce safety risks.
-Click here to see whether the current grant round is accepting applications.
+The next request for propsals (RFP) will be released in fall 2018.

 If you are a producer or operator with questions or concerns about FSMA or produce safety, we want to hear from you!
 Email AGR.FSMA@vermont.gov or call (802) 828-2433.Funding for development of this program was made possible, in part, by the Food and Drug Administration through grant PAR-16-137.
 The views expressed in written materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does any mention of trade names, commercial practices, or organization imply endorsement by the United States Government.